Quantifying intrinsic causal contributions via structure preserving interventions: INTRODUCTION

 \section{INTRODUCTION}

 Quantification of causal influence not only plays a role in expert's research on scientific problems, but also in highly controversial public discussions.
 For instance, the question to what extent environmental factors versus genetic disposition influence human intelligence, is an ongoing debate \citep{Krapohl2014}.
 Given the relevance of these questions, there is surprisingly little clarity about how to define strength of influence in the first place, see e.g. \cite{Rose2006}.
-More recent discussions on feature relevance quantification in explainable artificial intelligence have raised the problem of quantification of influence from a different perspective \citep{Datta2016,Lundberg2017,Frye2020,janzing2020feature,Shapley_Flow}.
+More recent discussions on feature relevance quantification in explainable artificial intelligence have raised the problem of quantification of influence from a different perspective \citep{Datta2016,Lundberg2017,Frye2020,janzing2020feature,Shapley_Flow,Jung2022}.
+The quantification of causal influence proposed here is based on the intuition of measuring to what extent several factors influencing a target variable of interest `explain' the {\it variation} (aka uncertainty) of the latter.
+Attributing {\it uncertainty} of the target to the influencing factors thus follows the spirit of {\it Analysis of Variance} (ANOVA) \citep{Northcott}.